paulinho-16/MEIC-ASSO/docs/scraping.md

 ### Results Cache

 #### Context
 Scraping is a task that can sometimes take a lot of time.
 Furthermore, during a time period, there could be similar requests that require the same scraping task.
-This problem can be addressed by implementing a cache system CAP pattern, that stores temporarly in fast memory the information returned by the scraping tasks.
+This problem can be addressed by implementing a cache system, that stores temporarily in fast memory the information returned by the scraping tasks.

 #### Mapping

 ![Page Cache Pattern](https://i.imgur.com/K4Hiog8.png)

 As we can see from the diagram, the API starts by checking if the needed resource is available in cache.
 If it is, the information is returned by Redis.
-Otherwise, the API needs to fetch the HTML page to scrap from Sigarra, scrap it and store its corresponding information on Redis.
+Otherwise, the API needs to fetch the HTML page to scrap from Sigarra, scrap it, and store its corresponding information on Redis.

 #### Consequences